Skip to main content

 Academic

-Title II of GINA makes it unlawful for an employer “to request, require, or with respect to an employee.”
+Title II of GINA makes it unlawful for an employer “to request, require, or purchase genetic information with respect to an employee.”
 The exception for wellness programs allows an employer to “request” this information, provided the program is “voluntary.”
 The critical interpretive question is whether a financial incentive transforms a permissible “request” into a prohibited “purchase.”
 A plain reading of the statute suggests it does.

 A purchase is the acquisition of something in exchange for payment.
 When an employer provides a financial reward conditioned upon an employee’s disclosure of family medical history, it has functionally purchased that information.
 This act falls squarely within the statutory prohibition, irrespective of the “voluntary” nature of the exchange.

 This interpretation is buttressed by GINA’s legislative purpose.
-The act was designed to eliminate the fear of discrimination, thereby encouraging individuals to avail themselves of and other medical services.
+The act was designed to eliminate the fear of discrimination, thereby encouraging individuals to avail themselves of genetic testing and other medical services.
 Allowing employers to purchase this information, even for seemingly benign wellness purposes, would reintroduce the very economic pressures the law sought to mitigate.

 An employee facing a significant financial penalty for withholding their family medical history is not making a free choice; they are being economically coerced into surrendering their genetic privacy.
 This coercion undermines the foundational premise of the wellness program exception.